Granulated cork

 Granulated cork is used for a wide variety of applications and can be supplied at a wide range of mesh sizes and densities, ranging from fine powder to 12mm chips.
-Cork granules can be used to make composite cork products, such as agglomerated wine corks, rubber cork, cork flooring, brake shoes, clutch plates, shoe soles, insulation cork blocks and so on, but granulated cork can also be purchased unprocessed to be used as an insulation filler.
+Cork granules can be used to make composite cork products, sports field infill, a soil conditioner,agglomerated wine corks, cork flooring, brake shoes, clutch plates, shoe soles, insulation cork blocks and so on, but granulated cork can also be purchased unprocessed to be used as an insulation filler.
+Cork dust can be used for explosives and a super lightweight filler.

 Cork is an incredibly flexible material and some of the lesser known uses of granulated cork are: